17 Everyday Medication Mistakes That Could Make You Sick

 Not getting a medication schedule from your doctor

-It’s important to make sure your doctor or pharmacist knows all of the meds, supplements, and vitamins you take in order to come up with an approved list for when to take each of them.
-“If you take a number of medications, consult with your pharmacist to find the best schedule for you to take them,” Young says.
-“If you group your medications to take at similar times, it will improve your chances of taking your medications consistently and on time.”
+It's important to make sure your doctor or pharmacist knows all of the prescription and over-the-counter medications, supplements, and vitamins you take in order to come up with an approved list for when to take each of them.
+"If you take a number of medications, consult with your pharmacist to find the best schedule for you to take them," Young says.
+"If you group your medications to take at similar times, it will improve your chances of taking your medications consistently and on time."
 Just make sure your healthcare provider is on board with the plan.
 Here are other important questions to ask before you take prescription meds.

 Not understanding your prescription label